projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

 Open the Pi's file manager and then create  a folder called “programming” in the root directory.
 > The file path will be "home/pi/"

 This will be used as the main location in which you save everything coding related.
-Inside this folder, we are going to create a file, *hello_world.py*.
-Use `touch hello_world.py` to do so.
+Before moving on, change your working directory to the programming folder in your VS Code window by first opening a terminal using "CTRL + Shift + ~".
+Then, inside the terminal, execute `cd programming`.
+You can check to make sure you successfully changed your working directory using what command?

-<a href="https://help.github.com/en/enterprise/2.13/user/articles/creating-a-new-repository">Click here to review GIthub’s documentation on creating a new repository.</a> Follow the steps in this walk through of how to create a new repository called “python-work”.
+<a href="https://help.github.com/en/enterprise/2.13/user/articles/creating-a-new-repository">Click here to review Github’s documentation on creating a new repository.</a> Follow the steps in this walk through of how to create a new repository called “python-work”.
 <br>
 After completing the steps to create a repository, we must set up a local repository on your Pi to be used to update the remote repository.

-1. First, change your working directory to your programming folder if it is not currently.
-2. Use this <a href="https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-using-the-command-line">link</a> and follow the steps to learn how to clone repositories using the command line.
+Use this <a href="https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-using-the-command-line">link</a> and follow the steps to learn how to clone repositories using the command line.
+You will use what you learn to clone you python-work repository.
 - Use `git clone https://github.com/[YOUR USERNAME]/python-work` to clone the repository onto your local machine.
 - Doing so adds the directory to your current working directory.

 <div ><h3>Adding Files to Local Repository</h3></div>

 The “python-work” folder is where the student will be completing all of their coding assignments.
 Out of the commands listed below, which are used for creating and/or editing files?
-Which are used for creating folders?:
+Which are used for creating folders?

 - touch
 - mkdir